-UC full service has now rolled out and is available across the UK which means that most people are no longer able to make a brand new claim for tax credits, and are expected to claim UC (or pension credit) instead.
+UC has now fully rolled out and UC is available across the UK which means that most people are no longer able to make a brand new claim for tax credits, and are expected to claim UC (or pension credit) instead.
 The only exception to this is for a certain people who are granted refugee status.
 If an existing tax credit claimant has a change of circumstances that ends their tax credit claim, they will not be able to make a new claim for tax credits unless they fall into one of the exception groups.

 On our 'making a UC claim' page, we explain how a tax credits award is automatically brought to an end when a UC claim is made.
 However, even though that process exists, it does not change the obligations on existing tax credit claimants to report relevant changes of circumstances to HMRC for tax credit purposes and they should make this notification to HMRC even if they have/plan to make a claim for UC.

-The most common scenario will be a change in household status that brings to an end a single claim (and requires a joint claim) or a joint claim (and requires a single claim).
+The most common scenario is a change in household status that ends a single claim (and requires a joint claim for support) or a joint claim (and requires a single claim for support).
 This may happen where a couple separate or two single people form a couple - we explain more about when joint and single claims should be made on our 'understanding couples' page.

 Natasha (32) is a lone parent with two children.
 She claims working tax credit and child tax credit as a single person.
 Natasha decides to move in with her boyfriend Richard (35) on 1 March 2023.
 Richard does not claim tax credits or universal credit.
 Natasha informs HMRC on 2 March 2023 that she has moved in with Richard.
 HMRC terminated Natasha's working tax credit and child tax credit from 1 March 2023.